kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_compilation.rst

 Goal
 ----
-In this tutorial you will convert the quantized model into a format that is compatible with the target DPU platform and can leverage the hardware acceleration on the edge.
+In this tutorial you will convert the quantized model into a format that's compatible with the target DPU platform and can leverage the hardware acceleration on the edge.

 Prerequisites
 -------------